 All of the colorants in this category are non-bleeding, which means they won't migrate or blend into other colors when layered in soap.
 But keep in mind, if you over color your soap it can bleed, even when you use non-bleeding colorants.
 So be sure to use the minimum amount of color you can and if you want a deep rich soap color always start with a clear base.

 Ultramarine Pink: "Baby Doll Pink", this is a great shade of pastel pink, perfect for any sort of baby soap or Valentine's Day Soap.
 To see ultramarine

 Ultramarine Violet: "Light Purple", this is a beautiful match for our "Lilac" fragrance or mix it with our Ultramarine Blue for an amazing dark purp

 Ultraviolet Blue Colorant is a powdered oil based color, approved for soaps and lotions...click to read more

-Liquid White Titanium Dioxide (sold by volume): This is a fantastic and easy-to-use white for melt and pour.
-This is normal titanium dioxide dispersed evenly in liquid glycerin. ...click to read more
+Liquid White Titanium Dioxide: This is a fantastic and easy-to-use white for melt and pour.
+This is normal titanium dioxide dispersed evenly in liquid glycerin....click to read more

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene